-(1) The preservation of agricultural land uses shall be required.

-- (2) All current land uses are deemed to be the future land uses (Map 2: Land Use), unless approved through the appropriate amendment processes. - (3) Resource extraction, including aggregate operations, and energy projects in accordance with provincial regulation are acceptable in agricultural land use. - (4) Historically significant sites will be identified, and policy will be developed to address these sites on an as-needed basis. - (5) Municipalities are encouraged to discuss any proposed or forthcoming Statutory Plans, Land Use Bylaws or amendments that impact the Plan Area with one another.
+- (1) The preservation of agricultural land uses shall be required. - (2) All current land uses are deemed to be the future land uses (Map 2: Land Use), unless approved through the appropriate amendment processes. - (3) Resource extraction, including aggregate operations, and energy projects in accordance with provincial regulation are acceptable in agricultural land use. - (4) Lac Sante ASP will direct any future growth for the areas outlined in those specific ASP Boundaries (Figure 2). - (5) Historically significant sites will be identified, and policy will be developed to address these sites on an as-needed basis. - (6) Municipalities are encouraged to discuss any proposed or forthcoming Statutory Plans, Land Use Bylaws or amendments that impact the Plan Area with one another.